Kentico/xperience-calendar-component/docs/Contributing-Setup.md

 ## Development Workflow

-1. Create a new branch with one of the following prefixes
+1. Create a new branch with one of the following prefixes.

-   - `feat/` - for new functionality
+   - `feat/` - for new functionality.
-   - `refactor/` - for restructuring of existing features
+   - `refactor/` - for restructuring of existing features.
-   - `fix/` - for bugfixes
+   - `fix/` - for bugfixes.

-1. Run `dotnet format` against the `Kentico.Xperience.RepoTemplate` solution
+2. Run `dotnet format` against the `Kentico.Xperience.RepoTemplate` solution.

    > use `dotnet: format` VS Code task.

-1. Commit changes, with a commit message preferably following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) convention.
+3. Commit changes, with a commit message preferably following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) convention.

-1. Once ready, create a PR on GitHub.
+4. Once ready, create a PR on GitHub.
 The PR will need to have all comments resolved and all tests passing before it will be merged.

    - The PR should have a helpful description of the scope of changes being contributed.
-   - Include screenshots or video to reflect UX or UI updates
+   - Include screenshots or video to reflect UX or UI updates.
-   - Indicate if new settings need to be applied when the changes are merged - locally or in other environments
+   - Indicate if new settings need to be applied when the changes are merged - locally or in other environments.